 DRAGON'S LAIR / SPACE ACE MONITOR TO TV SWAP

-This article was written at a time when it was a simple matter to run to the nearest store and pick up a glass CRT television set.
-All of the following concepts are still valid and arguably superior to the use of a RGB monitor, but the tone of ease, convenience and abundance (regarding new TV availability) with which this guide was written is now outdated.
-That being said, it might still be easier to find a 19-inch TV these days than a new monitor.
+This guide was originally written at a time when it was a simple matter to run to the nearest store and buy a glass CRT television.
+Although this is no longer the case, all of the following concepts are still valid and arguably superior to the use of an RGB monitor, and a 19-inch CRT TV should still be easier to find these days than a new monitor.

-Let me begin this tutorial by saying that replacing the monitor with a TV in my Dragon's Lair was the easiest, most economical solution, providing an excellent picture with no modifications and no additional hardware.
-As original Electrohome G07 or Wells Gardner WG4900 monitors with little or no burn-in are getting scarce, finding a suitable replacement presents a challenge.
-A new RGB monitor is at least $199 and needs an NTSC to RGB conversion solution, which often times requires hacks.
-The overall cost of a compatible TV is about $99 (new in 2005. $1 to $20 used at a thrift store in 2016).
-TVs accept NTSC signals natively, and thus a conversion card is not needed.
-I'll leave the debate about the originality and value of this solution to the D-L-P Message Board.
+Replacing the monitor in a Dragon's Lair / Space Ace / Thayer's Quest game with a CRT TV can be the easiest, most economical solution, providing an excellent picture with no permanent modifications and no additional hardware.
+As original Electrohome G07 and Wells-Gardner WG4900 monitors with little or no burn-in are getting scarce, finding a suitable replacement presents a challenge.
+A new RGB monitor is expensive and needs an NTSC to RGB conversion solution, which often times requires hacks.
+A compatible TV accepts the laserdisc player's NTSC signal natively, and thus a conversion card is not needed.

 The TV model used most for this conversion is the Symphonic ST419D (made by Funai).
 It has also been marketed as a Sylvania or Funai TV.
-This set has 2 crucial features that make it the best choice.
-First, this model remembers that it was powered on when it gets unplugged during use, and it will automatically power on again when it is plugged back in.
+This model has two crucial features that make it the best choice.
+First, it remembers that it was powered on when it gets unplugged during use, and it will automatically power on again when it is plugged back in.
 It also remembers the channel or input setting when plugged back in.
-These 2 features make it most like an arcade monitor because it just powers up and works.
+These two features make it most like an arcade monitor because it just powers up and works.
 If you use a TV without these features, you'll need to manually turn it on and/or adjust the source input with the remote control each time.

-Now for the hardest part of this whole procedure: unbolting the monitor.
+Now for the hardest part of this whole procedure: unbolting the monitor frame.
 This is difficult only because getting to the four bolts to remove them is difficult, especially for someone with large hands.
-Using a 1/2 inch socket, remove the four bolts holding the monitor in place.
+Using a 1/2" socket, remove the four bolts holding the monitor frame in place.
+(Do not remove the bolts going through the wooden sides of the game cabinet.)
 It's probably a good idea to have someone else help you hold the monitor as you remove the bolts.
 Now very carefully slide the monitor out of the back of the cabinet.

 REMOVING THE CHASSIS

-After pulling the monitor out of the cabinet, we are ready to remove the chassis and tube.
-If you haven't discharged the monitor, now is the time to do so!
-It should now be safe to remove the anode using the screwdriver to push in the hooks under the rubber suction cup.
+After pulling the monitor out of the cabinet, you are ready to remove the chassis and the tube from the metal frame.
+This guide will have you remove them in separate pieces instead of together as a whole, because a freely-swinging chassis still connected to a tube could crack the neck.
+Having already discharged the monitor above, it should be safe to remove the anode by using the screwdriver to squeeze together the two hooks under the rubber suction cup and pull them out.
 Now gently remove the neck board from the tube.
 Also remove the ground wire from the neck board.
-Next you will want to remove the yoke connector (large 5-wire connector at the front of the chassis near the flyback).
-Last, remove the 2 white wires connected to the degaussing coil (these are found on the left side of the chassis, toward the front).
-Now everything should be disconnected on the chassis.
+Next you will want to remove the yoke connector (large 5-wire connector on the chassis near the flyback).
+Last, remove the two white wires connected to the degaussing coil (these are found on the left side of the chassis).
+Now everything should be disconnected from the chassis.
 Remove the two screws on either side holding it in place, and gently remove the chassis.

 UNBOLTING THE TUBE

-Turn off the game, and unplug the TV.
-Place the TV face down on a table or bench.
-Use a towel, bubble wrap or something else to protect the front of the tube.
-Remove the screws on the back of the TV, and gently remove the back cover.
-Since you just had the TV powered on, it's a good idea to discharge the tube following the same steps above in the REMOVING THE OLD MONITOR section.
+After testing, disconnect the laserdisc video cable from the TV.
+Place the TV face down on a table or bench, on top of a towel, bubble wrap, or something else to protect the screen.
+Remove the screws on the back of the TV, then confirm that the power cord is unplugged, and gently remove the back cover.
+Discharge the tube following the same steps above in the REMOVING THE OLD MONITOR section.

-Carefully place the old metal frame around the tube and line up the four screw holes.
-Insert and hand tighten the four 3/8" bolts so that the TV tube is fastened to the frame.
+Carefully place the monitor's metal frame around the TV tube and line up the four bolt holes.
+Insert and hand-tighten the four 3/8" bolts so that the TV tube is fastened to the frame like the monitor was.
 Gently set the frame upright, and tighten the four bolts completely with a socket wrench.
-Set the chassis down on the base of the frame for now while we build a mounting board for it.
-Be aware that the tube will be top heavy and has a tendency to tip over.
+Set the chassis down on the base of the frame for now, while you build a mounting board for it.
+Be aware that the tube will be top-heavy with a tendency to tip over.